 In season 3 episode 11, there is no guest judge.

 You had an opportunity to make money and you passed on it.
 You’re a tragedy.
 You’re a human tragedy.Kevin O’Leary

 We listed below every entrepreneur and business who has appeared on Shark Tank Season 3 Episode 11.
 Many scammers claim they’ve received big investments from the Sharks or they have been on the show.
-They were not actually on Shark Tank if you don’t see a business on this list.
+If you don’t see a business on this list, they haven’t been actually on Shark Tank.
 Some of the top places you can use to check are on Wikipedia and also ABC’s episode guide.

 List with all the appearances in season 3 episode 11:

 Shark Tank Air Date: 04/03/12 – Season 3 – Episode 11

 |$500,000 for 20%||NO DEAL||NO SHARK|